 A Perfect Season

-I’m not a huge football fan, meaning I don’t follow the different teams’ progress from the beginning of every season, but I do love watching the champions compete in the playoffs and ultimately the Super Bowl, which is coming up soon.
-In Super Bowl XLII (2008), the New England Patriots played against the New York Giants.
-A few days leading up to that big game, I remember hearing a sportscaster announce that the New England Patriots had had a “perfect season.”
-They hadn’t lost a single game they’d played. (www.reuters.com/article/idUSGOR01951620071230) God used that announcement to get my attention and reminded me of a scripture I’d read a million times, but had always stumbled over.
+I’m not the biggest football fan, but I do love watching the champions compete in the playoffs and ultimately the Super Bowl, which is coming up next week.
+The New England Patriots will be up against the New York giants, once again, just as in 2008.
+Back then, I remember hearing a sportscaster announce a few days before the game that the New England Patriots had had a “perfect season.”
+They’d become the first NFL team to finish with a 16-0 record in the regular season – they hadn’t lost a single game (www.reuters.com/article/idUSGOR01951620071230).
+God used that announcement to get my attention and reminded me of a scripture I’d read a million times, but had always stumbled over.

 Howdy.
 Nice message.
 May I correct you on a couple things.
 New England did win every regular season game, but not the Superbowl.
 So it was a perfect regular season but not totally.
 The 72 Dolphins were the first team to have a perfect season throughout.
 They won the superbowl also.
 So New England was second.
 But your message is still there.
 Thanks for it.